Tasnima123/DevOps-Course-Starter/README.md

 ## How to run tests

 For unit and integration tests: run "pytest tests" in the root code directory.

-For Selenium ests: run "pytest tests_e2e" in the root code directory.
+For Selenium tests: run "pytest tests_e2e" in the root code directory.